 If you are planning to add NIRCam parallels and wish them to become the pre-imaging for follow-up NIRSpec observations, be aware that there are Special Requirements that should be added to the NIRSpec observations.
 These are outlined in NIRSpec MOS Operations - Pre-Imaging Using NIRCam.

-NIRSpec observations that require the MSA-based Target Acquisition in fields with a high density of targets (>~1 star per sq. arcsec) or with many bright targets (<ABMag 19.1 at higher density than 1 star per 10 sq. arcsec) are not permitted.
+NIRSpec observations that require the MSA-based Target Acquisition in fields with a high density of targets (>~1 star per sq. arcsec) that are measurable in MSATA images, or with many bright targets (<ABMag 19.1 at higher density than 1 star per 10 sq. arcsec) are not permitted.

 See Also: Long Slit MOS Observations